Shell Shocked: A life without TV sports

-Under the stealth of darkness a band of forsaken wives rounded up every TV set in the community and transported them to an Indian reservation in South Dakota.
+Under the stealth of darkness, a band of forsaken wives rounded up every TV set in the community and transported them to South Dakota.
 All the TV sets were burned at the stake and offered to the gods.

-They prevailed upon the nation’s major advertisers to withdraw advertising from all TV sporting events for thirty days.
+They prevailed upon the nation’s major advertisers to withdraw advertising from all TV sporting events for 30 days.
 The advertisers did so to protect their base female consumers.

-This led to team owners suspending their teams’ schedule for the same thirty day period.
+This led to team owners suspending their teams’ schedules for the same 30-day period.
 And before you could bat an eyelash, sports were off the air.
-That left professional athletes with nothing to do so they went home and begged their wives to withdraw their war against TV sports.
-The wives insisted that as long as their athlete husbands were now home that they attend their collective daughters’ dance recitals.
+That left professional athletes with nothing to do, so they went home and begged their wives to withdraw their war against TV sports.
+The wives insisted that as long as their athlete husbands were now home, that they attend their collective daughters’ dance recitals.
 Attendance for these events soared as a result.

-The upshot of this revolution was that 120 million couch potatoes in the U.S. were subjected to a thirty-day TV sports black out.
+The upshot of this revolution was that 120 million couch potatoes in the U.S. were subjected to a 30-day TV sports blackout.
 No football, basketball, baseball, hockey, tennis, horse racing, golf, lacrosse, track, boxing, wrestling, bobsledding or water boarding.
 Nothing to watch but Kardashian family reruns.
 Dog racing in Florida was also suspended because all the dogs went out on strike out of sympathy to the anti-couch potato movement.